rmsuthar/ravindra/index.md

 - SEO strategies for Google and Adobe technologies
 - Application performance optimization
 - Micro frontends
-- Responsive web design and layouting with CSS frameworks such as Bootstrap
+- Responsive web design and layout with CSS frameworks such as Bootstrap
 - Styling Concepts using SCSS, SASS

 ## Management and Leadership Skills